mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 !!! note "Info"
     Readers can refer to the [Largest Normalized Residual Test](@ref ResidualTestTutorials) tutorial for implementation insights.

-After using the Chi-squared test to detect the presence of bad data in the measurement set, let us now identify outliers and remove them:
+After using the Chi-squared test to detect the presence of bad data in the measurement set, identify outliers and remove them:
 ```@example ACSEWLS
 outlier = residualTest!(analysis; threshold = 4.0)
 nothing # hide
 ```

 Bad data detection is determined by the `threshold` keyword.
 If the largest normalized residual value exceeds the `threshold`, the measurement will be identified as bad data and removed from the AC state estimation model.
-As a result, we have the following information:
+This produces the following information:
 ```@repl ACSEWLS
 outlier.detect
 outlier.maxNormalizedResidual